Trust Jed Dietrich, Esq. to Fight to Obtain the Best Result for Sexual Abuse Victims

 - Sexual intimidation, threats and comments;

-- Refusing to engage in safe sex practices;
+- Refusal to engage in safe sex;

-- Revealing oneself to a child.
+- Revealing ones private parts to a child.

 ANYONE, can be a victim of sex abuse, including: men, women, children, the elderly and physically or mentally handicapped individuals.

 Children often fall victim to sex abuse by people in a position of authority.
 Often sexual predators of children will “groom” their victims so that they can establish a relationship of comfort and trust.
 Once that relationship is established, the abuser then takes advantage of the situation and inflicts harm upon the victim.